Advertiser Disclosure

 • Degree or Certificate Requirements: No formal education requirements for most positions; some specialized work may require a high school diploma or equivalent

-• Training Requirements: A few days’ to a few weeks’ on-the-job training, depending on job requirements
+• Training Requirements: A few days to a few weeks of on-the-job training, depending on job requirements

-This is another unglamorous, in-demand job that’s ideal for people who enjoy working outdoors.
+This is another unglamorous, in-demand job ideal for people who enjoy working outdoors.
 Construction laborers are not skilled tradespeople, and entry-level workers are compensated accordingly.
-The work is often project-based as well, meaning frequent job site switches are the norm.
+The work is also often project-based, meaning frequent job site switches are the norm.

 But there’s plenty of opportunity for advancement.
 Many laborers go on to work as apprentices in skilled trades like carpentry and plumbing, while others rise to foreperson or site supervisor roles after years of hard work, earning double or triple what entry-level workers make.